anchpop/Zoda/code_samples.md

 All Strings are guaranteed to be a valid encoding of UTF-8 sequences.
 Additionally, unlike some languages, Strings are not null-terminated and can contain null bytes.
-Strings are allowed to span multiple lines, and are indentation-sensitive They can also contain inline expressions with and {s expr }.
+Strings are allowed to span multiple lines, and are indentation-sensitive They can also contain inline expressions with and {expr}.

     my-val = 3
-    my-string = "3 + 3 is {s 3 + 3 }" -- toString is called on the output of `3 + 3` and then concatenated to the rest of the String
+    my-string = "3 + 3 is {3 + 3}" -- toString is called on the output of `3 + 3` and then concatenated to the rest of the String
-    my-string = "My name is {s "E. Cummings".toLowercase }"
-    my-string = "Line 1
+    my-string = "My name is {"E. Cummings".toLowercase}" my-string = "Line 1
                  Line 2" -- equivalent to "Line 1\nLine2"
     my-string = "Line 1\